ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 VCF is stored as tab-delimited text, with a corresponding binary format called BCF.
-Additionally, the [VariantAnnotation](https://doi.org/doi:10.18129/B9.bioc.VariantAnnotation) package from the Bioconductor collection of R packages implements flexible S4 classes for storing any or all data from a VCF file within an R object, and has functions for reading and writing VCF files.
+Additionally, the [VariantAnnotation](https://doi.org/doi:10.18129/B9.bioc.VariantAnnotation) package, from the Bioconductor collection of R packages, implements flexible S4 classes for storing any or all data from a VCF file within an R object, and has functions for reading and writing VCF files.
 In the ploidyverse, we extend these S4 classes, adding requirements for data that are mandatory for ploidyverse packages, and